rachayita/OpsNotes/rust/rust.md

   - Fn(&City) -> bool // Fn trait (both functions and closures)
     - this trait is automatically implemented by all the functions and closures
   - closure is callable but its not a fn
-- a function value is the memory address of the function's machine code, just like function pointer in c++
+- function value is memory address of its machine code, just like function pointer in c++
 - faster and safer than function pointers
 - fast enough that can be used in performace sensitive code
 - aren't allocated on heap unless you put them in Box, Vec, or other container
-- whenever compiler knows the type of closure you are calling, it can inline the code for that closure
+- whenever compiler knows the type of closure you are calling
+  - it can inline the code for that closure
     - this makes it ok to use closures in tight loops
     - often the compiler can inline all calls to a closure

 ``` rust
 // Pseudocode for `Fn`, `FnMut` and `FnOnce` traits with no arguments.